Does Staging your home really make a difference?

 How do I know if I should pay a flat fee or hourly?

-Your designer should be able to give you an idea of how long a project should take to complete.
+A qualified and experienced designer should be able to give you an idea of how long a project should take to complete.

 What does a typical bathroom remodel cost?

 The average bathroom remodel cost $11,364 in 2016, according to the National Kitchen and Bath Association.
 It can be higher or lower depending on the size, complexity, where you live, (Redoing your bathroom will cost you less in the South and more in the West and Northeast) and the materials and fixtures chosen.
-Designer fees can be anywhere between %5 and %20 of the cost depending on how much is done.
-See my Blog from April for more details about how much a bathroom remodel will cost.
+Designer fees can be anywhere between 10% and 30% of the cost depending on how much is done.
+See my Blog from April for more details about how much a small bathroom remodel will cost.